andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

   *  The second impact is of addition, which can be seen using the Standard Addition Algorithm (see above), and here the same patterns again apply

 ## Long-Division Algorithm
-From [wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Division): "In mathematics, especially in elementary arithmetic, division is an arithmetic operation which is the inverse of multiplcation."
+From [wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Division): "In mathematics, especially in elementary arithmetic, division is an arithmetic operation which is the inverse of multiplication."

+Note: This isn't in my experience strictly speaking 100% true.
+It'll help you get along for now, but bear in mind that in time (and we'll get to it in later posts) you'll see some differences, for example multiplying by zero (result: zero) and dividing by zero (result: undefined).

-There is yet again a well-estabilshed algorithm for handling division in the positional number systems called "long division".
-It is explained well in the wikipedia page linked above.
+There is yet again a well-established algorithm for handling division in the positional number systems called "long division".
+It's explained well in the wikipedia page linked above.

 ### Long-Division Patterns and Cyclic Numbers
 Gelfand stops at one point to point out the existence of so-called "cyclic numbers".
 There is a [whole load of detail](https://en.wikipedia.org/wiki/Cyclic_number) on this which he doesn't go into, and there is no need to know any more about them than notice their existence and the circumstances under which they arise.
 What is important here (I now realise on second reading) is that my previously mentioned "pattern-awareness" can help you notice a lot of things.
 I'm going to go into this a little more in the next section.
 One thing I want to note here however is that, as a visual thinker, I was happy to see just how much physically "seeing" patterns on the page in front of you was a valuable skill.